 And here is what I want you to know, first and foremost:

-It doesn’t have anything to do with who you are and has everything to do with the way change – especially long term change – works.
+It doesn’t have anything to do with who you are and has everything to do with the way change – especially long-term change – works.

-The Revolution phase is an opportunity to see your habits and your patterns with enough clarity to be able to make LASTING changes.
+This alchemical phase is an opportunity to see your habits and your patterns with enough clarity to be able to make LASTING changes.

 Which, isn’t that what we really want?
 LASTING change?